FHAC-IP-SmartCity/frontend/README.md

-# Near Real-Time Sensor Data Dashboard
+# Near Real-Time Data Dashboard

 This project provides a real-time dashboard for visualizing data from various sensors.
 The data pipeline consists of several phases including data ingestion, processing, storage, and visualization, offering a comprehensive overview of sensor data.